vcz-fr/Meetup-Notes/meetups/bdx-js/2019-09-17_WASM-for-developers.md

 The technology is fit for workloads requiring computations that cannot be efficiently done in plain JavaScript.
 At the same time, this implies that something as simple as a Hello world cannot be as easily achieved in WASM, as it will require to compile and ship the standard libraries of the origin language, which is all but efficient.

 Manually wrapping WebAssembly scripts with JavaScript requires some asynchronous operations: fetching it, retrieving an ArrayBuffer from the response, instantiating a WebAssembly interface from the ArrayBuffer and retrieving and exposing the exported WebAssembly functions to the rest of your JavaScript.
-For instance, you could do Canvas manipulation by creating a canvas tag in your HTML, defining a memory space equivalent to the number of pixels to render, create a WASM function that will use this space to generate images and feed the result back to the cavas.
+For instance, you could do Canvas manipulation by creating a canvas tag in your HTML, defining a memory space equivalent to the number of pixels to render, create a WASM function that will use this space to generate images and feed the result back to the canvas.
 The whole process is heavy, though it will be simplified soon by lightening the required wrapper boilerplate and opening access to browser APIs.

 ## Cool stuff